DesignOpen/designopen.github.io/articles/_posts/2014-01-17-designers-can-open-source-session-video.md

 In the Spring of last year, [Bermon Painter](http://www.twitter.com/bermonpainter) sent me an invitation to speak at [Blend Conf](http://www.blendconf.com), his new conference in Charlotte, NC.
 When I asked him what I should speak on, his response was "You can talk about whatever you want."
 It felt like a signed blank check.

-After some deep soul searching, and talks with friends, I put together the session Designers Can Open Source, I wrote the [Open Source Design Manifesto](/articles/the-open-source-design-manifesto/), and purchased the designopen.org domain.
+After some deep soul searching, and talks with friends, I put together the session Designers Can Open Source, I wrote the [Open Source Design Manifesto](/articles/the-open-source-design-manifesto/), and purchased the opendesign.foundation domain.

 [Treehouse](http://teamtreehouse.com/library/blend-conference-2013) recorded the session and just released the video file to me to post.